Fotis Kezos

-Fotis Kezos (born July 25, 1995) is a Cypriot professional footballer who plays as a centre back for Ethnikos Achna.
+Fotis Kezos (born July 25, 1995) is a Cypriot professional footballer who plays as a centre back for Ypsonas.
 He can also play as a defensive midfielder.

 Career

 He started his career at AEK Athens academy, before graduating to the first team.
 He followed this up with spells at Othellos Athienou and Nea Salamis before joining Ermis Aradippou.

-On 4 July 2017, Kezos joined Leeds United, where he would link up with former Ermis manager Carlos Corberán, who is the head coach of the Under 23's side, with the player revealing the move on his Instagram.
+On 4 July 2017, Kezos joined Leeds United, where he would link up with former Ermis manager Carlos Corberán, who is the head coach of the under-23 side.

 On 8 January 2019, Digenis Oroklinis announced the signing of Kezos.
 In September 2019, he signed with Aris Limassol FC.

 International career

-Kezos has represented Cyprus U-17 and Cyprus U-19's at international level.
+Kezos has represented Cyprus U-17 and Cyprus U-19 at international level.